UConn Huskies: Women's basketball

 Strong alumni, student, and fan support for UConn's men's basketball teams helped the Huskies' women's basketball program attract Geno Auriemma as head coach.
 Under the tutelage of Auriemma, UConn has become one of the few schools that consistently competes for the national title in women's basketball.

 The Huskies were also part of one of the fiercest rivalries in all of women's college sports.
 In the rivalry between UConn and the University of Tennessee, there was no love lost between Auriemma and Tennessee coach Pat Summitt.
 The two schools have faced each other seven times in the NCAA Tournament, and four times in the NCAA Championship Game.
 UConn leads 5–2 in those games including a 4–0 record in the finals.
 UConn leads the all-time series 13–8.
 Summitt ended the regular season series in the summer of 2007.
 It is unknown why the series was ended, but media outlets reported that Tennessee reported to the NCAA that UConn committed minor recruiting infractions with the recruitment of Maya Moore which included a tour of ESPN while Moore was a junior in high school.

-Rebecca Lobo, Jennifer Rizzotti, Svetlana Abrosimova, Shea Ralph, Nykesha Sales, Kelly Schumacher, Swin Cash, Kara Wolters, Tamika Williams, Diana Taurasi, Asjha Jones, Sue Bird, Ann Strother, Barbara Turner, Jessica Moore, Ashley Battle, Ketia Swanier, Charde Houston, Tina Charles, Kalana Greene, Renee Montgomery, Maya Moore, Bria Hartley, Stefanie Dolson, Kaleena Mosqueda-Lewis, Moriah Jefferson, Breanna Stewart, Morgan Tuck, Kia Nurse Napheesa Collier, Katie Lou Samuelson, Crystal Dangerfield, Olivia Nelson-Ododa, Evina Westbrook, Christyn Williams, Dorka Juhasz, Lou Lopez Senechal, Aaliyah Edwards, Nika Muhl, Paige Bueckers, and Kaitlyn Chen are among the women's professional basketball players or WNBA draftees who attended UConn.
+Rebecca Lobo, Jennifer Rizzotti, Svetlana Abrosimova, Shea Ralph, Nykesha Sales, Kelly Schumacher, Swin Cash, Kara Wolters, Tamika Williams, Diana Taurasi, Asjha Jones, Sue Bird, Ann Strother, Barbara Turner, Jessica Moore, Ashley Battle, Ketia Swanier, Charde Houston, Tina Charles, Kalana Greene, Renee Montgomery, Maya Moore, Tiffany Hayes, Bria Hartley, Stefanie Dolson, Kaleena Mosqueda-Lewis, Moriah Jefferson, Kiah Stokes, Breanna Stewart, Morgan Tuck, Kia Nurse, Gabby Williams, Azurá Stevens, Napheesa Collier, Katie Lou Samuelson, Crystal Dangerfield, Olivia Nelson-Ododa, Evina Westbrook, Christyn Williams, Dorka Juhász, Lou Lopez Sénéchal, Aaliyah Edwards, Nika Mühl, Paige Bueckers, and Kaitlyn Chen are among the women's professional basketball players or WNBA draftees who attended UConn.